xiaoyang-sde/knowledge-base/docs/operating-systems/05-persistence.md

 - Placement of large files: FFS places the direct blocks in the same group as the inode and places each indirect block of the file in a different block group.

 To prevent internal fragmentation of 4-KB blocks, FFS introduces 512 byte sub-blocks that could be allocated.
 If a file grows to 4 KB, the file system copies the sub-blocks into a new 4 KB block and removes the sub-blocks.

+## Crash Consistency: FSCK and Journaling

+The system could crash or lose power between two writes, and thus the on-disk state could partially get updated.
+The crash consistency tries to ensure that the file system keeps the on-disk image in a reasonable state.

+For example, the workload that appends a single data block to an existing file is accomplished by updating the inode, the new data block, and the data bitmap.

+- The data block is written to disk: The data is on the disk, but there's no inode that points to it and no bitmap that marks the block as allocated.
+The write seems like never occured.
+- The inode is written to disk: The inode points to the new data block, but the data block is not exist.
+The system could read garbage data from the location of the new data block.
+There's also an inconsistency between the data bitmap and the inode.
+- The bitmap is written to disk: The bitmap indicates that the block is allocated, but there's no inode that points to it.
+There's a space leak since the location of the new block could never be used by the file system.
+- The inode and bitmap are written to disk: The system could read garbage data from the location of the new data block.
+- The inode and the data block are written to disk: There's an inconsistency between the data bitmap and the inode.
+- The bitmap and the data block are written to disk: There's an inconsistency between the data bitmap and the inode.

+### The File System Checker

+`fsck` is a tool for finding and reparing inconsistencies in the file system metadata.
+The tool is run before the file system is mounted and made available.

+- Superblock: `fsck` checks if the superblock looks reasonable with sanity checks.
+- Free blocks: `fsck` scans the inodes, indirect blocks, and multi-level indirect blocks to identify the allocated blocks.
+It compares the allocated blocks with the bitmap to find inconsistencies.
+- Inode state: `fsck` scans the each inode to check for corruption.
+- Inode link: The link count indicates the number of different directories that contain a reference to the file. `fsck` scans the directory tree to build the link count for each file and compares it with the link count stored in each inode.
+- Duplicate: `fsck` checks for duplicate pointers such as two different inodes refer to the same block.
+- Bad block: `fsck` checks for bad block pointers such as pointers points to a block greater than the partition size.
+- Directory check: `fsck` performs integrity checks on the contents of each directory to make sure each inode in the directory is allocated.

+### Journaling

+The journaling method could recover from a crash happened after the transaction has commited to the log.
+When the system boots, the file system recovery process scans the log and replays the incomplete transactions that have committed to the disk.

+1. Journal write: Write the contents of the transaction (the transaction-begin block and the exact contents of the metadata and data updates) to the log.
+2. Journal commit: Write the transaction commit block to the log
+3. Checkpoint: Write the contents of the metadata and data update to their final on-disk locations
+4. Free: Update the journal superblock to mark the transaction free.

+When the system boots, the file system recovery process scans the log and replays the incomplete transactions that have committed to the disk.
+The file system buffers updates and commits them into a global transaction to avoid excessive writes.

+To avoid the high cost of writing data block to disk twice, the **metadata journaling** writes the data block to the final location, and then writes only the metadata to the log.
+By forcing the data write first, the file system could guarantee that a pointer will never point to garbage.